bashbang/cloudops/vault-openshift-bcgov/microservice/README.md

         # To have this token in the vault folder and not have a need for it is just a security exposure.
         vault.hashicorp.com/agent-inject-token: 'false'        # Default is false

+        # currently the BC Gov't annotation defaults to 1.8.3 which is throwing a bunch of errors in our security scans
+        # so this will explicitly load in a version.
+1.12.1 as of right now is the lastest version
+        vault.hashicorp.com/agent-image: 'hashicorp/vault:1.12.1'

         # This is an important one to consider in your design!!
         # If you only need the secrets at init time, set this to true
         # It's set false here to illustrate the inclusion of a vault sidecar